 You collaborate well and are willing to explore options OOC in the story and consider different ideas.
-I like a good balance between planning and spontaneity.
-The biggest key is to be flexible to changes but also be open to at least have a road map as to where we're headed with the plot.
+I like a good balance between planning and spontaneity and so do you.

 You proactively contribute ideas to the story, and your character's actions help advance the plot.
 You won't play a Mary Sue or just follow along and give canned responses and generic actions.

 You are easy to work with and aren't going to be standoffish or argumentative and can handle honest feedback.

 When I had the chance to write a scene with AgentMilkshake during the Trick-or-treat event, I didn't quite expect for our characters to blend so well.
 The scene was enjoyable and due to his writing skills, it really didn't take a lot of effort to keep it going.
 It was a short taste of what this player is capable of considering I thoroughly enjoy reading his character's profiles, and I look forward to possibly starting a full roleplay with him in the future.
 Great sense of humor Wonderful writer - SylOfficial

 I really enjoyed my experience with Agent on the forums!
 Unafraid to jump right into a new setting and pay attention to details, the responses we got were well written and showed a level of care in taking the time to read through posts so that nothing was accidentally ignored or left out.
 Speedy responses paired with an outgoing character who was easy to respond to made things very enjoyable.
 I hope we run into each other again!
 Creative ideas Fast responses - Marie

 Inquiring minds want to know why we too should befriend AgentMilkshake!

 Did you remember to explain why your friend is awesome?